mialang/mia/README.md

 // This example uses Python-like syntax, but
 // Mia aims to be lighter and more flexible.

-//----- shortest form - single/double quoted strings ok!
+//----- shortest form - single/double-quoted strings ok!
 print 'Hello, World!' // function call without parentheses

 //----- using variables